 Pediatric foot deformity is a term that includes a range of conditions that may affect the bones, tendons, and muscles of the foot.
-Among those most frequently treated at Hospital for Special Surgery (HSS) are cavus foot, tarsal coalition, clubfoot, accessory navicular, and juvenile bunion.
+Among those most frequently treated at HSS are cavus foot, tarsal coalition, clubfoot, accessory navicular, and juvenile bunion.

 Treatment of foot deformities in children can vary significantly from that needed in adults.
 Fortunately, pediatric orthopedists who specialize in this field can bring to bear a range of non-operative and operative techniques specifically developed to address the distinctive needs of children, which include special attention to preserving the integrity of the growth plate, allowing continued growth and development of the foot.

 Cavus foot is a condition in which the child has an excessively high arch.
-In many cases, the heel of the foot is turned inward; this is known as cavo-varus foot.
-The condition frequently affects both feet and is often progressive.
-Because the foot is not properly aligned, patients experience pain and develop calluses owing to uneven weight-bearing.
+In many cases, the heel of the foot is turned inward (this is known as cavovarus foot deformity).
+The condition frequently affects both feet, and it is often progressive.
+Patients experience pain and develop calluses because is not properly aligned, which causes uneven weight-bearing.
 Ankle sprains or even stress fractures may occur.

 More commonly, however, it is the result of Charcot-Marie Tooth disease, a hereditary disorder in which the conduction speed of nerves slow over time and causes weakness of the distal muscles of the hands and feet.
 While Charcot-Marie Tooth disease is not life-threatening, the foot problems that accompany it can be disabling.
 In fact, because other symptoms may be mild or non-existent, the cavovarus foot may be the key to diagnosis.